imchandanmohan/PyTorch/README.md

 ## Contributing

 If you find any errors in the notes, have suggestions for improvement, or want to contribute code examples or additional resources, feel free to open an issue or submit a pull request.
-Your contributions are highly appreciated!
+Your contributions are highly appreciate the work!

 ## License